edinburgh-napier/SET09102_portfolio/week12_implementation.md

 include your thoughts on the general challenges related to working in a software development team and the most effective methods to streamline operations and to safeguard the quality of the end product.

+## Marking

+The marks for this portfolio entry will be split as follows:

+* Timeliness: 5 marks (one mark will be deducted for each day or partial day that the submission is late).
+* Description: 1 mark is awarded for the descriptive content.
+You are guaranteed at least one question on this entry in the final interview assessment.
+Please do not skimp on the descriptive content.
+* Reflection: 4 marks are awarded for the quality of reflection.
+Again, you should think of this as preparation for the interview assessment.